thepanacealab/InternetArchive-Pharmacovigilance-Tweets/Deep_Learning_models/README.md

 3) Matchzoo - pip install Matchzoo or https://github.com/NTMC-Community/MatchZoo - We recommend to use the github version for matchzoo instead of the pip version

 Usage of the deep learning models - python ConvKNRM.py

+Please contact Ramya Tekumalla - tramya457@gmail.com for any questions.